mircealungu/mircea/thoughtstream.md

 Time passes too fast.
 Unless you’re doing a plank.
 Then it crawls.

 Maybe the secret to a long life?
+More planks, more better.

 **